Should you put JWT in a cookie or local storage?

 I am not sure if I should put the JWT I use for authentication in the response body or in a HTTP-Only and secure cookie.
 Which one is better for security and why?

-Please note that if I talk about JWTs in the following post, I mean JSON Web Signature Tokens and not JSON Web Encryption tokens.
+Please note that when I talk about JWTs in the following article, I mean JSON Web Signature Tokens not JSON Web Encryption tokens.